koreymacdougall/config_files/notes/cheatsheet.md

 ## find out which system you are on
     - lsb_release -a
     - cat /etc/issue.logo
+## kernel options format
+    - tips/portage output with the following appearance are often kernel options:
+        - CONFIG_SNG_HDA_PREALLOC_SIZE=64
 ## generate random password from terminal/CLI
     - openssl rand -base64 14
 ## reset terminal
     - if terminal goes bananas, with a bunch of crazy characters, can use the 'reset' command to clear screen and reload.
 Sometimes helps on headless machines.
+## unfreeze a terminal (when you accidentally press Ctrl-S)
+    - Ctrl-Q
 # METADATA
 ## mp3 files
   - strip with id3lib